34 Things to Do in Central Connecticut this Spring Last Updated: April 2023

 4. Bike at all speeds.
 Go mountain biking at Powder Ridge Mountain Park & Resort in Middlefield or try cycling on bike trails like the Farmington River Trail in Simsbury or the Farmington Canal Liner Trail in New Haven.

 5. Try axe throwing.
-On a rainy spring day, take the fun indoors with the thrill of axe throwing at spots like Pine & Iron Axe Throwing in Hartford, Axe It in Wethersfield, or Montana Nights Axe Throwing in Newington.
+On a rainy spring day, take the fun indoors with the thrill of axe throwing at spots like Axe It in Wethersfield and Montana Nights Axe Throwing in Newington.
 Can you hit the bullseye?!

 6. Smash objects.
 Yes, you read that right.
 Let out your pent-up emotions (and laugh a lot too) at Smash Avenue in West Hartford, where you’ll use all your might to safely destroy breakable items ranging from glassware to electronics while draped in protective gear.